dinindu/name-sorter/README.md

 ### Run the app

-Running the app with following command will give the help screen with options.
+In a terminal go to ~/name-sorter/cli/NameSorter.ConsoleApp and run the following command to get the help screen with options.

 ```sh
 dotnet run